 You may also need to know some of the limits of VUL such as:

 - Fees.
 Insurers may assess fees in managing both insurance and investments.

 - Longer premium payment.
 When returns are lower, there might be a need to continue paying the premium to insure validity of the insurance.

 What makes VUL distinct is the potential to grow your money while getting insurance cover.
 The growth of your savings depend on the returns of your chosen investment fund.
 If it performs well, then your account value gets better returns.

 But how does your savings grow?

 Your savings are put into managed funds.
 They are then invested into different assets that earn interest, dividends, or whose value appreciates.
-For example, AXA Philippines has several investment funds that you can choose from.
 Assets that earn interest are certificates of deposits, bonds, and other debt instruments.
 Or, these funds are invested in corporate stocks that earn through dividends (part of the earnings of companies that they give to stockholders) and through the increase of the stock price.

 How do you know which fund to put your money to?

 Your insurer would have options for you to choose from.
 To assist in making your decision, you need to know your risk profile.
 A risk profile is a measure of how much risk you’re willing to take based on many factors such as length of time you’re willing to let your savings grow, your need for cash, availability of emergency fund, etc.

 Equities funds are funds whose assets are stocks of companies that are listed in a stocks exchange.
 For example, the Wealth Equity Fund holds a portfolio of blue chip companies (SM, Ayala, BDO) and shares of other promising companies that are publicly traded in the Philippine Stocks Exchange.
 They are the most aggressive.
 That is, they may have the highest potential to earn but also has the highest risk.